mik-tf/gits/README.md

 ## Introduction

 GitS is a bash script designed to streamline the git workflow by combining common git, gh and tea commands into quick, easy-to-use operations.
 It's perfect for developers who want to speed up their Git interactions and simplify their daily version control tasks.

+## Features

+- **Quick Pull**: Combines checkout, stash, fetch, pull, and status operations.
+- **Rapid Push**: Stages all changes, prompts for a commit message, commits, and pushes in one command.
+- **Easy Commit**: Quickly commit changes with a custom message.
+- **Pull Request Management**: Create, close, and merge PRs for both GitHub and Gitea.
+- **Platform Authentication**: Login and logout functionality for both GitHub and Gitea.
+- **Branch Management**: Create, delete, and manage branches easily.
+- **Repository Initialization**: Initialize a new Git repository and push it to GitHub.
+- **Commit Management**: Revert to previous commits and undo reverts.
+- **Repository Cloning**: Easily clone repositories and switch to their directory.
+- **Easy Installation**: Simple install and uninstall process.
+- **User-Friendly**: Colorized output and helpful error messages.
+- **Repository Management**: Create and delete repositories on both GitHub and Gitea
+- **Multiple Platform Support**: Seamless integration with both GitHub and Gitea
+- **Branch Creation**: Create new branches with custom names
+- **Default Branch Handling**: Automatic detection and handling of default branches
+- **Force Delete Options**: Safe branch deletion with force delete capabilities
+- **Pull Request Workflow**: Complete PR lifecycle management including creation, closing, and merging
+- **Merge Commit Control**: Custom merge commit messages and titles
+- **Branch Cleanup**: Automatic branch cleanup options after PR merges

 ## Prerequisites